 University of Colorado Urogynecology supports the community through speaking engagements, public discussions, sponsored events and charities.
-The goal of UC Urogynecology physicians and staff is to raise awareness about pelvic floor disorders through education, as well as support the medical and patient community as a whole.
+The goal of CU Urogynecology physicians and staff is to raise awareness about pelvic floor disorders through education, as well as support the medical and patient community as a whole.

 Upcoming and Ongoing Events: